hmuchalski/128a/syllabus-CHEM-128B/syllabus-128B.md

 **Group E**: Analyze electronic structure of molecules to make and defend predictions about properties and reactivity of organic molecules.

-* E1: State and explain acidity of alcohols as Brønsted-Lowry acids
+* E1: State and explain acidity of alcohols and phenols in light of the Brønsted–Lowry acid--base theory
 * E2: Use the MO theory to state and explain the origins of selectivity in addition reactions of dienes and pericyclic reactions (thermal and photochemical)
 * E3: **(CORE)** Construct MO diagram and use the MO theory to predict/explain whether a compound is aromatic, antiaromatic, or non-aromatic
 * E4: Determine the effect of the existing substituents on the rate and regioselectivity of electrophilic aromatic substitution
 * E5: **(CORE)** State and explain acidity of carboxylic acids and amines (and basicity of their conjugate bases) in light of the Brønsted-Lowry theory
 * E6: State and explain acidity of enolate precursors as Brønsted-Lowry acids

-**Group R**: Predict products, infer substrates, and propose reagents needed to complete a chemical reaction scheme.
+**Group R**: Predict products, infer substrates, and propose reagents needed to complete a reaction scheme.

 * R1: **(CORE)** Reactions involving alcohols
 * R2: Reactions involving ethers and sulfides